chris86tian/URL-Webhook-Clipper/README.md

 4. Add any additional notes
 5. Drag & drop files directly from Chrome's download popup or your computer
 6. Click "Send to Webhook" to submit
+7. Use the "Import" and "Export" buttons in the configuration panel to manage your webhook settings.

 ### Configuration